indico/indico/doc/guides/QuickStartGuides/QSGSessionCoordinator/SessionCoordinator.rst

 All Session Co-ordinators can:

 -
-   Manage the timetable with restrictions: it is allowed to add contributions, create breaks, reschedule contributions and breaks; but, for instance, it is not allowed to create new sessions, new intervals, etc.
+   Manage the timetable with restrictions: it is allowed to add contributions, create breaks, reschedule contributions and breaks; but, for instance, it is not allowed to create new sessions, new blocks, etc.
 -  View contribution list (cannot modify contributions)
 -  View the sessions' main information (cannot modify)
 -  View comments from the Conference Manager (cannot modify)